Picture of Hooper Family Blog

 They also adopted two son’s Jerry Hooper and George Hooper.

-In the early days, the church also served as a schoolhouse for the Hooper children, as there was no dedicated school building.
+In the early days, the church also served as a schoolhouse for the Hooper children, as there was no dedicated school building, their homework was done by hand lit lamps, as there was no electricity at the time.
 Their days were divided between learning and laboring, their hands tending to both books and bolls of cotton.
 It is noteworthy that the majority of the children were girls, yet they worked the land just as diligently, picking cotton and performing other strenuous farm duties.
 They were the pillars supporting their family, exemplifying the indomitable spirit of the Hoopers that we celebrate today.

 In 1947, our narrative takes a spiritual turn.
 The Divine called upon Willie to Preach, and he answered with a heart full of faith.
 Embracing his vocation, he delivered his first sermon and earned his pastoral license at the Christian Valley Missionary Baptist Church.
 His journey in Ministry didn’t stop there; he took another significant step and was ordained.